📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Rich result impressions: Check Search Console for enhanced presentation metrics

-- Citation tracking: Note when your brand/content is cited in AI-generated answers
+- Citation tracking: Note when your brand/content is cited in AI-generated answers with your schema markup for AI Overviews

 - Click quality metrics: Time on site and pages per session from AI Overview traffic